 Quality of the evidence

 In the epsilon aminocaproic acid trial, the trial physicians assigned each person to receive a placebo or the active treatment based on a pair-matching technique for age, factor-assay and the number of extractions.
 The fact that the trial physicians made this decision may have introduced a selection bias.
 However, we do not think that this had a major impact on the trial's conclusions.
 Overall, the two trials were small and differed from each other in terms of how many of the people taking part had severe haemophilia, the simultaneous use of clotting factor concentrates and the different antifibrinolytic treatment schedules.
 We rated the overall quality of the evidence as low for using antifibrinolytic medicine to prevent bleeding in people with haemophilia after minor oral surgery or dental extractions.
 No evidence was found for people with Von Willebrand disease.
 It could however be argued that, if antifibrinolytic medicine works for people with haemophilia, it is likely that the medicine will also work for people with other bleeding disorders undergoing dental extractions or minor oral surgery.

-Secondary objectives are to assess if antifibrinolytic agents can replace or reduce the need for clotting factor concentrate therapy in people with haemophilia or Von Willebrand disease and to further establish the effects of these agents on bleeding in oral or dental procedures for each of these populations.
+Secondary objectives are to assess if antifibrinolytic agents can replace or reduce the need for clotting factor concentrate therapy in people with haemophilia or VWD and to establish the effects of these agents on bleeding in oral or dental procedures for each of these patient populations.

-Date of last search of the Cystic Fibrosis and Genetic Disorders Group's Coagulopathies Trials Register: 14 December 2015.
+Date of last search of the Cystic Fibrosis and Genetic Disorders Group's Coagulopathies Trials Register: 01 March 2019.

 Two authors independently screened the titles and abstracts of all identified articles.
 Full texts were obtained for potentially relevant abstracts and two authors independently assessed these for inclusion based on the selection criteria.
 A third author verified trial eligibility.
-Two authors independently performed data extraction and risk of bias assessments using standardized forms.
+Two authors independently performed data extraction and risk of bias assessments using standardised forms.